• Art Magazine

 Coordination of stunts and safety

-All high-risk scenes in a production are the responsibility of the stunt coordinator .
-While they create impressive movement sequences in their role as head of the stunt department, their primary responsibility is to ensure the safety of everyone involved.
-They develop comprehensive risk management strategies, including emergency plans and medical precautions.
-Their fee, which ranges between €900 and €1100 per day, mirrors the significant responsibility of this position.
+All high-risk scenes in a production fall under the responsibility of the stunt coordinator .
+In their role as head of the stunt department, they create impressive sequences of movements, but their primary task is to ensure the safety of everyone involved.
+They develop comprehensive risk management strategies that include emergency plans and medical precautions.
+The fee, which ranges from 900 to 1100 euros per day, reflects the significant responsibility of this position.

-Fire, height and body stunts
+Fire, high-altitude and body stunts

 Vehicle stunts and chases

-Fight choreographies and rigging
+Fight choreography and rigging

 Underwater stunts and special effects

-Film Studio Süddeutschland: Collaboration of absolute professionals
+Film Studio Southern Germany: Collaboration of absolute experts

-Directing and producing: an essential collaboration
+Directing and production: an essential collaboration

 Three stages, one goal